Weemy96/slms/README.md

 SLMS (Staff Leave Management System)
 ======================================
+### Warning: Do not use [master] repo!!
+And please create new branch form [dev]. [dev] branch also don't overwrite, Thank!

+### **Use GitHub Desktop or GitKraken to create new branch are RECOMMEND, for first time use git version control.

 0. First you need install QT (<https://www.qt.io/download>), select Open Sourse.
 And also install git.
 1. Install latest SDK for QT.
 #### Windows